Lethja/Newth/DJGPP/README.md

 ## Create diskette image (optional)

 On a real DOS machines it makes sense to directly copy the new binaries onto a newly formatted diskette.
-Conversely when cross compiling or distributing over the Internet it may make more sense to distribute as a floppy disk image so that users can make their own disks locally.
-This can be achieve with GNU Mtools.
+Conversely, when cross compiling or distributing over the Internet, it may make more sense to distribute as a floppy disk image so that users can make their own disks locally.
+This can be achieved with GNU Mtools.

-> Note: At the time of writing there's no DOS port of GNU Mtools.
-The newly created binaries will need
+> Note: At the time of writing, there's no DOS port of GNU Mtools.
+> The newly created binaries will need
 > to be transferred to a more modern Linux or Windows machine to use Mtools on them.

-With compression the binaries will fit much better into diskette image then they otherwise would, in some cases becoming compatible with a lower standard of diskette.
+With compression, the binaries will fit much better into diskette image than they otherwise would, in some cases becoming compatible with a lower standard of diskette.
-While there might be a lot of free space after copying the files to the image users may want to put other files on the disk (such as WatTCP configuration and/or a network packet driver) and a real diskette may contain bad sectors.
+There might be a lot of free space after copying the files to the image.
+However, users may want to put other files on the disk (such as WatTCP configuration and/or a network packet driver) and a real diskette may contain bad sectors.

 With Mtools installed, create a diskette image with `mformat` then copy the binaries to the new image with `mcopy`.
 Below are some example configurations.